gokulkrishh/generator-html-boilerplate/README.md

 html-boilerplate
 =================

-A simple boilerplate to start building a site.
+A simple html generator to create a site with help of gulp.js

-## Get Started, Install Dependency Packages:
+## Get Started, Install Dependency Packages through terminal:

 If you dont have node, then go to http://nodejs.org/